ReturnHelper/return-request-api-docs/source/Notification.rst

 .. _notification-MarkReceived:

-Warehouse Mark Shipment Received Notification
+Warehouse mark shipment received notification
 ---------------------------------------------

 This notification is sent when warehouse receive a shipment.